-It’s the start of a new year at Disney and that can only mean one thing: it’s Taste of Epcot International Festival of the Arts season!
+It’s the start of a new year at Disney and that can only mean one thing: It’s Epcot Festival of the Arts season!
 Artist palette chocolate chip cookies, anyone?

-Returning for its fifth year from January 8 to February 22, 2021, Epcot’s ode to the culinary, visual, and performing arts is swiftly becoming a Walt Disney World fan favorite.
-With food that’s a feast for both the eyes and mouth, musical acts and other entertainment around every corner, and art sprinkled across the park like pixie dust, we’d tend to agree.
+Returning for its sixth year from January 13 to February 20, 2023, Epcot’s ode to the culinary, visual and performing arts is swiftly becoming a Walt Disney World fan favorite.
+With food that’s a feast for both the eyes and mouth, musical acts and other entertainment around every corner and art sprinkled across the park like pixie dust, we’d tend to agree.

-So, grab your paint brushes, put on your favorite Figment shirts, and be sure to bring your appetites, folks, as we dig into all you need to know about the Taste of Epcot International Festival of the Arts 2021.
+So, grab your paintbrushes, put on your Figment spirit jersey and be sure to bring your appetites, folks, as we dig into all you need to know about Epcot Festival of the Arts 2023.

-What Is the Taste of Epcot International Festival of the Arts?
+What Is the Epcot International Festival of the Arts?

-The absolute best part of this festival is that almost everything is included in the price of your park ticket.
+The absolute best part of this artsy soiree is that almost everything is included in the price of your park ticket.
 We’re talking access to:

-- More than 15 festival-exclusive food studios (food and beverage costs not included)
+- 16 festival-exclusive food studios (food and beverage costs not included)